JavaScript Source Maps

 fileyesThe source map JSON file.

-minified_urlyesThe URL of the minified JavaScript file as seen in errors.
+minified_urlyesThe URL of the minified JS file as seen in error stack traces.

 service_namenoService name to scope the map (matches service.name).